-This innovative community-based mixed-use building has been designed to provide an accessible public face and headquarters for Age Concern Enfield and Enfield Citizens Advice bureau, with upper floor living accommodation – 10 flats and 10 bedsits - for young adults with learning difficulties.
+This mixed-use building has been designed to provide an accessible public face and headquarters for Age Concern Enfield and Enfield Citizens Advice bureau, with the upper floor providing accommodation for young adults with learning difficulties.

-This highly efficient building has been designed for a future with fossil fuel shortages - it uses electricity for heating, but in a manner that dramatically reduces its carbon impact.
-This has been achieved through the use of:
+This highly efficient building has been designed for a future with fossil fuel shortages – it uses electricity for heating, but in a manner that dramatically reduces its carbon impact.
+This has been achieved with:

 - Solar hot water.